-Dianne Luby became PPLM's new President and CEO in 1999, introducing what former Board Chair John Pratt labels, "a chance to redefine the organization and try a new approachto broaden and deepen what we were doing.
+Dianne Luby became PPLM's President and CEO in 1999, introducing what former Board Chair John Pratt labels, "a chance to redefine the organization and try a new approachto broaden and deepen what we were doing.
 Dianne was the silver lining.
 PPLM is very different and much stronger today."
-The list of post-Luby accomplishments, including PPLM's national leadership, is long, and growing.
+The list of post-Luby accomplishments, including PPLM's national leadership, is long.

 In 2001, PPLM brought Mifepristone, the abortion medication pill also known as RU-486, into its clinics as a safe, private method of terminating an early pregnancy and in 2002, helped pass the Contraceptive Coverage Equity Law.
 VOX, Voices for Planned Parenthood on college campuses grew quickly, engaging more university students in PPLM advocacy.
 Thanks to PPLM's role in getting the Emergency Contraception (EC) Bill passed in 2005, PPLM developed an on-line capacity that enables patients to securely request EC.
 The 2005 election of a pro-choice majority the MA legislature was considered by many to be a PPLM triumph.
 In 2006, the first satellite health center, Plan: A Planned Parenthood Express Center, opened in Davis Square in Somerville, MA.